Qervas/TDDE01_Machine_Learning_in_R/lab1/code.md

 # Plotting
 # Convert predictions to a factor to match the actual y values
-# Convert predictions to a factor to match the actual y values
 y_train_pred_class <- factor(ifelse(y_train_pred > 0.5, 1, 0), levels = c(0, 1))

 # Include the predicted classes into the training data frame for plotting